parallel-finance/paraspace-core/docs/DEVELOPER-GUIDE.md

 ```

 Example 2:
-You wanna do a serial of tests for different paths of a certain secenrio.
+You wanna do a serial of tests for different paths of a certain scenario.
 You make changes and wanna
 reset to that state during following steps.

 ```typescript